Unit 10: Sampling.

 I love the sampling unit.
 I do!
-I can’t help myself, don’t hate me.
-But examining that which relates to sampling is CRUCIAL for determining SYBI.
-And more often than not the researchers (in the limitations section) are like ‘yo. this only applies to these peeps.’
+I can’t help myself, so don’t hate me.
+But examining that which relates to sampling is CRUCIAL for determining Should You Believe It (SYBI).
+And more often than not, the researchers (in the limitations section) are like, “Hold on…this only applies to these peeps.”
 But somehow that gets omitted in the journalistic reboot.
-Also…

-In subsequent chapters we are going to talk about random (probability) and non-random (non-probability) sampling strategies.
-I’m telling you right now that it would be best if you just divorce everything you currently know about the word “random” and what it mean
+Also, in subsequent chapters we are going to talk about random (probability) and non-random (non-probability) sampling strategies.
+I’m telling you right now that it would be best if you just divorce everything you currently know about the word “random” and what it means Right.
+Now.

 I am 100% serious.